Meri Nana-Ama Danquah: Life

 Danquah was born in Accra, Ghana, to Josephine Nana Korantemaa Danquah and Norbert Duke Brobby.
 Her maternal grandfather is Dr J. B. Danquah, a writer and prominent Ghanaian political figure, and she was the niece of actor Paul Danquah, about whom she has written in The Washington Post.
+Her family, the Ofori-Attas, are one of West Africa's most prominent dynasties.

 Danquah moved to the United States at six years of age to live with her mother, who had migrated there three years earlier to attend Howard University.
 Her parents divorced six years later, separating when Danquah was aged 11.
 While attending Foxcroft, an all-girls' boarding school located in Middleburg, Virginia, Danquah decided to change her name from Mildred Brobby to Meri Danquah.
 After dropping out of the University of Maryland, she eventually moved to Los Angeles at the age of 20.

 Danquah gave birth to her daughter in 1991, and they lived with Danquah's then-boyfriend and the father of her daughter.
 After filing for a restraining order from her daughter's father on the basis of domestic violence, Danquah and her daughter moved back to Washington D.C., where her parents and sister still lived.
 While in D.C., Danquah recognized that she suffered from clinical depression, an illness that would become the basis for her memoir Willow Weep for Me: A Black Woman’s Journey Through Depression, which was published in 1998 to critical praise.
 Excerpts from the book were published in the anthology Out of Her Mind: Women Writing on Madness.
 Danquah was chosen by the National Mental Health Association as spokesperson for their Campaign on Clinical Depression, which initiative specifically targeted African-American women.